 Instructions

 - Make the streusel topping.
-Combine all ingredients and blend together well with your fingertips until evenly combined and it looks like damp crumbs.
-Set aside.
+Combine flour, brown sugar, cinnamon and butter in a medium bowl and blend together well with your fingertips until evenly combined and it looks like damp crumbs.
+Reserve the pecans for later and set aside.

 - Make the cinnamon swirl.
 Combine all ingredients until evenly blended.